das-developers/dasFlex/docs/ManualBuild.md

 ## Get the Source

-All sources are now on github.com
+All sources are on github.com

 ```bash
 $ git clone https://github.com/das-developers/das2C.git